Home > Youth Leadership Programs > World Bound: Fiji

 Fiji provides the perfect backdrop for growth.
 Its welcoming communities, deep-rooted traditions, and living connection to both land and sea create powerful opportunities to learn not only about sustainability and resilience, but also about belonging, leading with integrity, and living with purpose.

-• Explore stunning island landscapes, coral reefs, and mangrove ecosystems while learning about their vulnerability to climate change and conservation efforts to protect them.
+Explore some of Fiji’s most stunning island landscapes, coral reefs, and mangrove ecosystems while learning about their vulnerability to climate change and conservation efforts to protect them.

-• Engage in land-based learning and outdoor leadership training, from navigating trails and oceanscapes to leading group initiatives that build confidence and resilience.
+Engage in land-based learning, wellness, and outdoor leadership training, from navigating trails and oceanscapes to leading group initiatives that build confidence and resilience.

-This expedition course isn’t simply about where you travel—it’s about who you become along the way.
+This World Bound course isn’t simply about where you travel—it’s about who you become along the way.

 But there is even more to be found in Fiji than natural beauty and adventure…